Serv08/jektemp/_posts/2018-01-25-press-send.md

 ***It takes a long while, but I wait, and wait, and wait…***

-Read the full story on <a href="https://medium.com/the-creative-cafe/press-send-ba86d0c92b2b">Medium</a>
+Read the full story on [Medium](https://medium.com/the-creative-cafe/press-send-ba86d0c92b2b)